Here are some photos and information I compiled while stripping and

 - remove 4 bolts around head (frame cap) (fig 10)

-- GENTLY place cap onto body, twisting slightly to make sure
+- gently place cap onto body, twisting slightly to make sure

 operated at too high of a pressure), the ridge of the diaphragm will blow